web-logs2/chengshuyi.github.io/content/posts/course/mit6828/lab5.md

 	}
 ```

-> *Challenge!* The block cache has no eviction policy.
-Once a block gets faulted in to it, it never gets removed and will remain in memory forevermore.
-Add eviction to the buffer cache.
-Using the `PTE_A` "accessed" bits in the page tables, which the hardware sets on any access to a page, you can track approximate usage of disk blocks without the need to modify every place in the code that accesses the disk map region.
-Be careful with dirty blocks.

 > **Exercise 3.** Use `free_block` as a model to implement `alloc_block` in `fs/fs.c`, which should find a free disk block in the bitmap, mark it used, and return the number of that block.
 When you allocate a block, you should immediately flush the changed bitmap block to disk with `flush_block`, to help file system consistency.
->
-> Use make grade to test your code.
-Your code should now pass "alloc_block".

 从硬盘空闲块中分配一块，返回块号。